devanshi-gupta-23/Tableau_Laptop_sales_analysis/README.md

 # Tableau_Laptop_sales_analysis

-# Business Case Objective:
+# Business Case Objective:<br/>
-a)One of the leading retail chains in london having more than 15 stores which sells Laptops and accessories. b)The Company would like to define the product strategy and pricing policies that will maximize company projected revenues in next coming year.
+a)One of the leading retail chains in london having more than 15 stores which sells Laptops and accessories.<br/>
+b)The Company would like to define the product strategy and pricing policies that will maximize company projected revenues in next coming year.

 # Dataset: